 Completing the Work Programme Once referred, individuals generally remain on the scheme for two years.
 Those out of work at this point return to Jobcentre Plus.
 Providers can continue to receive payments after this, up to the maximum allowable, if individuals remain in work.
-Payments end following a break in employment after the two year point After two years 80 Around a quarter have at least three/six months in work percentage of each monthly intake with at least three/six months in work after two years
+Payments end following a break in employment after the two year point

+After two years 80

+Percentage of each monthly intake with at least three/six months in work after two years